chrrel/yawsp/README.md

 # YAWSP - Yet Another Wordpress Security Plugin

-YAWSP is a minimal plugin for enhancing security and privacy of WordPress websites.
+YAWSP is a minimal plugin for enhancing the security and privacy of WordPress websites.

 ## Features